 Research for Practice Advocacy for Change Success for Families

-Sharon Roszia and Allison Maxon recently presented a Webinar discussing their newly published Seven Core Issues Workbook.
+Sharon Roszia and Allison Maxon recently presented the first NCAP Webinar discussing their newly published Seven Core Issues Workbook.
 A sincere thank you to those who participated.
 The webinar recording can now be found here.

 A New Organization and a New Focus: Enabling Children and Families to Succeed